 - 5.1.
 The NPPF requires Mineral Planning Authorities to maintain a landbank of at least 7 years for sand and gravel. - 5.2.
-The reserve for sand and gravel at the end of 2021 was 11,177,666 tonnes.
-The 10 year average of sales (2012 to 2021), set out in Table 2, is 1.37 mtpa.
-If this figure is applied to the estimated reserve (see Table 3), this indicates a landbank of over 8 years:
+The reserve for sand and gravel at the end of 2022 was 10,406,403 tonnes.
+The 10 year average of sales (2013 to 2022), set out in Table 2, is 1.36 mtpa.
+If this figure is applied to the estimated reserve (see Table 3), this indicates the landbank remains at over 7 years:

-Sand and gravel landbank: 11.2 mt / 1.37 mtpa = 8.2 years
+Sand and gravel landbank: 10.4 mt / 1.36 mtpa = 7.65 years

 - 5.3.
 As noted earlier, land won sand and gravel in Dorset comprises primarily Poole Formation sand and River Terrace sand and gravel.
-The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2021 was 8.2 years, in excess of the required 7 years.
-This represents a decrease from the equivalent figure of 8.6 years at the end of 2020. - 5.4.
-At the end of 2021 the Mineral Planning Authority was in compliance with Policy AS1 of the 2014 Minerals Strategy which states that "An adequate and steady supply of locally extracted sand and gravel will be provided by maintaining a landbank of permitted sand and gravel reserves equivalent to at least 7 years' worth of supply over the period to 2028, based on the current agreed local annual supply requirement for Bournemouth, Dorset and Poole".
+The landbank for sand and gravel (both Poole Formation and River Terrace aggregates combined) at the end of 2022 remains in excess of 7 years but with no recent new permissions it has declined over the past year.
+This represents a decrease from the equivalent figure of 8.1 years at the end of 2021. - 5.4.
+At the end of 2022 the Mineral Planning Authority was in compliance with Policy AS1 of the 2014 Minerals Strategy which states that "An adequate and steady supply of locally extracted sand and gravel will be provided by maintaining a landbank of permitted sand and gravel reserves equivalent to at least 7 years' worth of supply over the period to 2028, based on the current agreed local annual supply requirement for Bournemouth, Dorset and Poole".
 However, it is expected that existing reserves will not be enough to maintain supply during the life of the Mineral Sites Plan 2019 and additional sites will need to be developed during the plan period. - 5.5.
 It is difficult to predict when new allocations will be needed, partially due to the Avon Common permission in Christchurch (as discussed below), which could be brought on-stream at relatively short notice.
 It is acknowledged that the River Terrace supply to central and western Dorset is fragile in the sense that Woodsford Quarry is the main source for this aggregate.
-Chard Junction Quarry in the far west of Dorset is almost completely finished.
-An application to extend the quarry was submitted and refused.
-This decision has been appealed, and an Inquiry was held in August 2022.
-A second application was submitted and subsequently withdrawn.
-If the appeal is unsuccessful there could be implications for Dorset's annual aggregate supply, subject to the response of the market in seeking to meet any shortfall from other sources.
+Chard Junction Quarry in the far west of Dorset has ceased production, following a refusal for an extension and an unsuccessful appeal in August 2022.